Józef Milik: Biography

 Józef Milik deciphered hundreds of the texts of the Dead Sea Scrolls as a member of the publication team.
 He started translating and publishing them in the early 1950s while a student at the Pontifical Biblical Institute in Rome.

 Then he joined Roland de Vaux’s team and helped to discover Cave 3, excavated and unearthed hundreds of fragments from Cave 4, and took part in the discovery and excavations of Caves 5 and 6.
 He later became one of the most essential participants of the translation and publication team.
+Although he published more new Dead Sea Scrolls texts than any other scholar, he had too many documents assigned to him, which slowed the overall progress of publication; additionally, his work began to suffer later in life as a result of alcohol use disorder.